 The Drakensberg is the ideal place for hiking.
 It is a huge mountain range with high plateau and a UNESCO World Heritage Site.
 We begin our visit with the central part of Monk's Cowl Park in Champagne Valley.

-On our way we had spotted an excellent Steak-House restaurant, which is good because it is here that we will spend the birthday evening of Thomas!
+On our way we had spotted an excellent restaurant Steak-House, which is good because it is here that we will spend the birthday party at Thomas!

 Our first hike will be 12kms: Blind man's corner took us on steep paths, small paths with tall grass along it.
 We also crossed lot of water streams where you can fill your bottle of water!
 Splendid!